brittanyellich/web-accessibility/slides/tech-academy/slides.md

 These are my own thoughts, opinions, and learnings, and don’t reflect the opinions of my employer GitHub does care a lot about accessibility, though! - https://accessibility.github.com/

--->
+Meme: Usefulness of alt text (ironic because this image has no alt text) - make it descriptive but not a novel -->

 ---